QSPI to PXE/tftp boot

 INITRD petalinux-initramfs-image-<machinename>.cpio.gz.u-boot

-When using MACHINE = k26-smk or k24-smk, system.dtb by default is pointing to a shared dtb for the SOM that does not have information about the carrier card.
-Keeping the dtb as is will boot, but it will not have any CC peripheral support such as ethernet.
-The dtb files with CC peripheral support can be found in devicetree/SMK-zynqmp-sck-<CC_board>.dtb
+When using MACHINE = k26-smk or k24-smk, by default, system.dtb is pointing to a shared dtb for the SOM that does not have information about the carrier card.
+Keeping the dtb as is will boot, but it will not have any CC peripheral support such as Ethernet.
+The dtb files with CC peripheral support can be found in devicetree/SMK-zynqmp-sck-<CC_board>.dtb.
+Pick the device tree for your target Starter Kit, and update the FDT in /tftpboot/pxelinux.cfg/default to point to that dtb file.
+If using MACHINE = k26-smk-kv, k26-smk-kr, or k24-smk-kd, system.dtb points to the device tree blob that has CC peripheral support that you will not need to change.

-On the Linux host computer, download a PetaLinux BSP for the target Stater Kit, create project, and configure it for TFTP:
+On the Linux host computer, download a PetaLinux BSP for the target Stater Kit, create a project, and configure the project for TFTP:

 petalinux-create -t project -s xilinx-<board>-<version>-<timestamp>.bsp